-The grade average required for certifying completion of course is a minimum passing grade of 2.0 letter grade of C for undergraduate program.
+The grade average required for certifying completion of course is a minimum passing grade of 2.0 letter grade of C for undergraduate program\.
 The grade average required for certifying completion for the Post Graduate Certificate is 2.7 or

 B- or above.
 For the Master's Program, the grade average required for certifying completion is 3.00 or B or above.
+For the Doctor of Pharmacy program, the grade average required for certifying completion is 2.0.

 Note: Certain programs may require higher standards for acceptable program pass - e.g. BSN requires a 2.5 to progress.
-For further information, see program student handbook
+For further information, see program student handbook.